bigbosstony/N00769714.github.io/README.md

 ### 2.1.1 Goal

-This project will combine Raspberry Pi, Philips Hue and the bridge, connect all the device by internet.
-Control lights using smartphone.
+This project will combine Raspberry Pi, Philips Hue and the bridge, connect all the device by internet, more specifically all the devices will connect in a local network area.
+Control lights using raspberry pi.

 ### 2.1.2 Targeted Users